ABC TV show deals directly with disability stereotypes

 1. It’s not just about disability, although people with disabilities are well represented.
 That shows that stereotypes and lack of understanding extends to a range of people.

-3. The program is long enough to allow a range of range of questions and answers to give a full picture of a person’s life experience.
-That takes it beyond mere curiosity to seeing a well-rounded person with the same aspirations, frustrations and needs as everybody else.
+3. The program is long enough to allow a range of questions and answers to give a full picture of a person’s life experience.
+That takes it beyond mere curiosity to viewing a well-rounded person with the same aspirations, frustrations and needs as everybody else.